Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Fluctuations at finite sizes

-Since usually the baryon fluctuations are discussed, we use them instead of chiral susceptibilities here, even though they exhibit the same behavior qualitatively.
-We show the "kurtosis" $R_{42}=\chi_4^B/\chi_2^B$ calculated along the different freeze-out with the different parameterizations on \Fig{Fig:R42_Vinf}.
+Here we use $\mathcal{U}_\eff^\infty$ and briefly discuss the effect of momentum space discretization and the gradient term subsequently.
+We show the "kurtosis" of the net baryon number $R_{42}=\chi_4^B/\chi_2^B$ calculated along the different freeze-out lines with the different parameterizations at $L\to\infty$ in \Fig{Fig:R42_Vinf}.

 As the relative separation between the freeze-out curve and the phase boundary becomes wider, the amplitude of the signal decreases significantly.
-This behavior highlights the importance of the distance of the CEP from the freeze-out.
-To discuss the finite size dependence, we choose line $b$ and the parametrization with set C. The obtained behavior is shown in \Fig{Fig:R42_freezeout}.
+This demonstrates the importance of the distance of the phase boundary and the CEP from the freeze-out.
+The absolute $\sqrt{s}$ dependence and the location of the nonmonotonicity are model dependent and rely on the nonuniversal mapping to Ising variables.
+Therefore, direct quantitative comparison of $\sqrt{s}$ with values in the experimentally relevant region $\sqrt{s}\lesssim 10$ GeV is not intended.
+To discuss the finite-size dependence, we consider line $b$ and parameter set C. While the specific choice for the freeze-out line affects the magnitude of the fluctuations, it does not alter our findings qualitatively.
+The obtained behavior is shown in \Fig{Fig:R42_freezeout}.

-The infinite volume dip-peak structure remains and becomes only slighly smaller even for $L=50~\text{GeV}^{-1}\approx 10~\text{fm}$ (which is the smallest expected size), but it is shifted to lower $\sqrt{s}$ for sufficiently small $L$.
-For linear sizes $L\gtrsim 200~\text{GeV}^{-1}\approx 40~\text{fm}$ there is no finite size effect, and practically, the $L\to\infty$ behavior is seen.
-It is interesting to contrast the finite sizes to which the fluctuations and the phase boundary are sensitive.
-From \Fig{Fig:ptByL} it is clear that above $ L\approx10$ fm there is only a very mild change in the phase transition, while the fluctuations are already sensitive below $L\approx40$ fm.
-However, from \Fig{Fig:R42_Vinf} it is also clear that already a small change in the relative location of the freeze-out line and the phase boundary can strongly affect what we see on the freeze-out line.
+The infinite volume dip-peak structure persists with moderate suppression even for $L\approx 10~\text{fm}$, but is shifted to lower $\sqrt{s}$ for sufficiently small $L$.
+While the phase transition exhibits only weak size-dependence above $ L\approx10$ fm, the fluctuation on the freeze-out remains sensitive up to $L\approx40$ fm, since even a small shift in the relative position of the phase boundary and the freeze-out line can significantly impact observables on the latter.
+For linear sizes $L\gtrsim 40~\text{fm}$ there is no finite-size effect, and practically, the $L\to\infty$ behavior is seen.
+However, the system sizes typical for experiments, especially at lower energies, are clearly within the range where the finite-volume effects can even significantly alter the observables.